Chocbanana/Chocbanana.github.io/_posts/blog/2015-09-02-Milestones.md

 ## Done
-- Set up Flickr galleries
+- Set up Flickr galleries/embedding
 - Lauch site
 - Spend a lot of time reading up on random things but also RNNs, web dev, network visualization, jekyll, and theano